mickfuzz/phd4/_posts/2022-6-6-Game_Making_and_Coding_Fluency_in_Primary_Computing_Context.md

 <!-- For more information on the value of physical computing to increase inclusion you can read this article (RUSK?) -->

 **Drama / Fictional Frameworks:** Another method I use to increase learner engagement in game making is the concept of using a fictional scenario or simulation.
 A fictional community while less authentic than a professional community, can still provide some of the associated benefits of authenticity.
-I have worked with practitioners of Drama Education department at Manchester Metropolitan University to develop such fictional dramas, but you don't have to be a trained drama practitioner to draw on key techniques to increase learner engagement.
+I have worked with practitioners of Drama Education department at Manchester Metropolitan University to develop such fictional dramas, but you do not have to be a trained drama practitioner to draw on key techniques to increase learner engagement.
 For example, I asked trainee teachers to devise a scenario to support a series of sessions and they used a fiction of making games for an alien race coming to destroy the earth.
 The process of using a fictional situation can help with the motivation and reflection of learners in the following ways:

 - Asking learners to step into a role can increase identification with participation in the project.
 For example you may say "As game designers, we will make this game for a particular audience".
 - Fictional situations can help create a sense of imagined jeopardy which can help learners stay on track with their creative timescale and may increase their commitment to the process.